-Upon the completion of this offering, the transfer agent and registrar for our common stock will be American Stock Transfer & Trust Company, LLC.
-The transfer agent's address is 6201 15th Avenue, Brooklyn, New York 11219.
+Upon the completion of this offering, the transfer agent and registrar for our common stock will be .
+The tr is , and its telephone number is .

+.
+The transfer agent's address

-Nasdag Global Market listing
+Nasdaq Global Market listing

-We have applied to list our common stock on the Nasdaq Global Market under the symbol "STOK."
+We intend to apply to list our common stock on the Nasdaq Global Market under the symbol "STOK."